 Getting all the prep work done means you’ll be eating this yummy meal much sooner.

-Begin by cooking the spaghetti or linguine according to the package instructions until it’s al dente.
-Drain and set aside.
+Begin by cooking the spaghetti or linguine pasta according to the package instructions until it’s al dente.
+Drain and set aside and keep warm.

 While the pasta is cooking, heat the olive oil in a large skillet over medium heat.
-Add the garlic and red pepper flakes and sauté until the garlic is fragrant, about 1 minute.
+Add the garlic and red pepper flakes and sautรฉ until the garlic is fragrant, about 1 minute.

 Then add the white wine and the fresh thyme leaves and bring it to a simmer and allow it to reduce slightly.
-This should take 3 or 4 minutes.
+This should take 3-4 minutes.

 Stir the cornstarch into the lemon juice and add it to the skillet.
+(You can add some lemon zest to the sauce now too).
 Bring it to a simmer to thicken slightly.
 Add the chopped parsley.

 Now it is time to cook the shrimp in the sauce.
 Add the shrimp and cook the first side for 2 minutes.
 Turn the shrimp to the second side with a pair of tongs and cook for another 2 minutes or until the shrimp are pink and opaque with no signs of gray color.

-You can add the cooked pasta to the skillet to combine or serve the hot creamy shrimp scampi over the pasta.
+You can add the cooked pasta to the skillet to combine with the creamy garlic shrimp or serve the hot creamy lemon sauce over the pasta.

 Variations To Try